Ayahuasca EN

 With psychedelics, like Ayahuasca, gaining more attention, we can affirm that the practice of self-inquiry and awareness is valuable for experiencing freedom, heal from fears and expand our potential.

-‘ An inner journey with Ayahuasca requires focus & concentration '
+‘ Drinking Ayahuasca requires focus & concentration '

 Concentrating on the ability to feel.